WHO & WHAT

 To create, responsibly.

 Salt Grass Jewelry is made with integrity and intention.
 We have taken great steps to guarantee authenticity and uphold the reputation of our sources, material, and products.
 We exclusively use recycled metals for all of our silver and gold.
 Our stones come from small lapidary companies across the Southwest, New York's historic Diamond District and beyond.
-Our studio is powered by renewable solar and wind energy through Arcadia Power, and we recently removed all "bio-degradable plastic" from our packaging.
+Our studio is powered by renewable solar and wind energy through Arcadia Power, and we recently replaced all "bio-degradable plastic" with plant-based, compostable clear bags.

 We are continually looking to grow and better educate ourselves with regards to environmental business practices.
 See an area where we can improve?
 Let us know!